datagrok-ai/public/help/develop/dataframe.md

 Dataframes may be obtained through the JavaSript or TypeScript code in various ways:

-* a new dataframe constructed from a set columns
+* a new dataframe constructed from a list columns
 * a table already being rendered by a table view
 * a dataframe constructed from a file in a file share
 * a CSV file uploaded to a browser
 * a dataframe returned by a script
-* calculated on the flight for aggregations
+* as calculated on the flight for aggregations

 #### Constructing columns